eebasso/WarpX/Docs/source/usage/parameters.rst

       When using RZ, RCYLINDER, and RSPHERE, this option must be used for the lower radial boundary, the first value of ``boundary.particle_lo``.
       This should not be used in any other cases.

-.. fv:var:: boundary.reflect_all_velocities
+.. pp:param:: boundary.reflect_all_velocities
     :type: `bool`
     :default: `false`
     :optional:

     For a reflecting boundary condition, this flags whether the sign of only the normal velocity is changed or all velocities.

-.. fv:var:: boundary.verboncoeur_axis_correction
+.. pp:param:: boundary.verboncoeur_axis_correction
     :type: `bool`
     :default: `true`
     :optional: